-2017 Performance Shares
+2018 Performance Shares

-The 2017 performance shares are based on the three-year performance period of 2015-2017, and the performance is measured on iTSR, which is described below.
+The 2018 performance shares are based on the three-year performance period of 2016-2018, and the performance is measured on iTSR, which is described below.
 The Compensation Committee believes our iTSR measure focuses executives on key financial and strategic drivers of long-term shareholder value.
+All equity awards outstanding as of May 9, 2018 were adjusted as a result of the spin-off of Apergy to preserve the value of the awards in accordance with the Employee Matters Agreement, dated May 9, 2018, between Dover and Apergy.